SyntaxisCS/FCSBot/README.md

 ## License

-This project is licensed under the ISC License
+This project is licensed under the GNU AGPLv3 License

 ## Acknowledgments